 Time for another Book Recommendation.
-And this time it's a book very dear to me, as it's one of the first books, if not THE first I read from the topic of philosophy.
+And this time it’s a very dear book, as it’s one of the first books, if not THE first I read on philosophy.

-If you have read almost any blog post here that deals with any philosophy, like Pascal's wager, or cosmological argument or the one about the ontological argument, you had a chance to notice that in each of those posts I recommended this book.
-It's just that good.
+If you have read almost any blog post here that deals with any philosophy, like Pascal’s wager, cosmological argument or ontological argument, you had a chance to notice that in each of those posts, I recommended this book.
+It’s just that good.
 In fact, it is so good that this will be a second post about it.
-That being said, this is not even the only book by Simon Blackburn I recommended.
-I also wrote about „Being Good: A Short Introduction to Ethics“.
-Make sure to check that one out as well.

 Not only that, but people tend to also think that it’s mostly useless nowadays and even if it’s not entirely like the paragraph above it should be avoided as it cannot provide us with anything useful – to put it simply, some people think that their questions about God or truth or objectivity or themselves – can only be answered by science or not answered at all.

 So, philosophy gets a lot of bad reputation.
 Well, this book sets to change all that.
-First, it's going to teach you that the mere act of thinking or reflecting means you're doing philosophy.
-Same applies for scientists who stop to think what it would mean for time to be circular, for example.
-And if you're doing something, you should do it well.
+First, it’s going to teach you that the mere act of thinking or reflecting means you’re doing philosophy.
+The same applies to scientists who stop to think about what it would mean for time to be circular, for example.
+And if you’re doing something, you should do it well.

 After that brief but very inspiring introduction, the book takes us on a tour of the questions mentioned above – and more, tells us what some of the thinkers through history have thought about these questions, where they might have been right and where they might have been wrong.
 We learn what is at the heart of each of these problems and what philosophers generally agree on and where is still contention.